Fleetwood Mac Documentary

 Review of Long After Dark (Deluxe Edition): The new material first.

-Disc 2 is a good album that’s enjoyable all the way through, and here are the top tracks…“Stories We Could Tell”, “Never Be You”, “Turning Point”, “Don’t Make Me Walk The Line”, “Keeping Me Alive”, and “Ways To Be Wicked”.
+Disc 2 is a good album that’s enjoyable all the way through.
+Here are the top tracks…“Stories We Could Tell”, “Never Be You”, “Turning Point”, “Don’t Make Me Walk The Line”, “Keeping Me Alive”, and “Ways To Be Wicked”.
 Petty fans will likely want all six of these in their collections.
 Three of the other songs (cuts 5, 8 & 10) are good, but not quite as good as the versions that are already on the original album.
 The three remaining tracks (cuts 6, 11 & 12) are fine, but not must-haves (although fans might have fun with The Heartbreakers’ version of The Trogg’s hit “Wild Thing”).

 The original album on Disc 1 has been around since 1982, so most fans probably know it and have their favorite tracks.
-There album is anchored by three standouts… “You Got Lucky”, “Change Of Heart”, and “Straight Into Darkness”.
+The album is anchored by three standouts… “You Got Lucky”, “Change Of Heart”, and “Straight Into Darkness”.

 Tom Petty is really missed, so it’s great to get a release like this.